-The Dirty War On Syria: Chemical Fabrications, The East Ghouta Incident

-By Prof. Tim Anderson

-Global Research, December 12, 2015

-Region: Middle East & North Africa

-Theme: Intelligence, Terrorism, US NATO

-War Agenda

-In-depth Report: SYRIA

 The dirty war on Syria has involved repeated scandals, often fabricated against the Syrian Government to help create pretexts for deeper intervention.
 Perhaps the most notorious was the East Ghouta incident of August 2013, where pictures of dead or drugged children were uploaded from an Islamist-held agricultural area east of Damascus, with the claim that the Syrian Government had used chemical weapons to murder hundreds of innocents.
 The incident generated such attention that direct US intervention was only averted by a Russian diplomatic initiative.
 The Syrian Government agreed to eliminate its entire stockpile of chemical weapons (Smith-Spark and Cohen 2013), maintaining that it had never used them in the recent conflict.

-Indeed, all the independence evidence on the East Ghouta incident (including evidence from the US and the UN) shows that the Syrian Government was falsely accused.
-This followed a series of other false accusations, 'false flag' claims recorded by Mother Agnes (SANA 2011), a biased investigation into the Houla massacre (see Chapter Eight) and failed or exposed attempts to blame the Syrian Government over Islamist group killings, for example at Daraya and Aqrab (Fisk 2012; Thompson 2012).
-However the Islamist groups' use of chemical weapons was mostly dismissed by the western powers, and that stance has been reflected in almost all western media reports.
-Further, because the chemical weapon claims have been repeated for years, public perceptions seem to have little reference to facts based on evidence.
+Indeed, all the independence evident on the East Ghouta incident (including evidence from the US and the UN) shows that the Syrian Government was falsely accused.
+This followed a series of other false accusations, 'false flag' claims recorded by senior nun Mother Agnes (SANA 2011), a shamefully biased investigation into the Houla massacre (see Anderson 2015) and failed or exposed attempts to blame the Syrian Government over Islamist group killings, for example at Daraya and Aqrab (Fisk 2012; Thompson 2012).
+The Islamist groups' use of chemical weapons was mostly dismissed by the western powers, and that dismissal has been reflected in most western media reports.
+However, because the chemical weapon claims have been repeated for years, public perceptions seem to have little reference to facts based on evidence.
 After a little background, let's consider the independent evidence on the East Ghouta incident, in some detail.
 Arising from that evidence we are led to another serious crime of war, the fate of the dead or drugged children portrayed in those infamous images.